 were made for stair-lifts.

-Members of The RNBT Family living in the following countries received assistance from the Trust in the financial year 2017/18: France Germany Thailand Canada Malta Australia Spain New Zealand South Africa Zimbabwe Ireland Cyprus USA Croatia Turkey
+Our beneficiaries living in the following countries received assistance from the Trust in the financial year 2020/21: France Germany Thailand Canada Malta Australia Spain New Zealand South Africa Zimbabwe Ireland Cyprus USA Croatia Turkey

 Applications for assistance

-75% of applications for assistance made were through SSAFA and 19% from the Royal British Legion, with the remainder through the Royal Navy and Royal Marines Welfare and the Royal Commonwealth Ex‑Services League.
+62% of applications made were through SSAFA and 29% from the Royal British Legion, with the remainder through the Royal Navy Family & People Support (RN FPS) and the Royal Commonwealth Ex‑Services League.

 Thank you Greenwich Hospital!